AdamWill/vagrant/README.md

 ## Installing from Source

 If you want the bleeding edge version of Viagrunts, we try to keep main pretty stable and you're welcome to give it a shot.
-Please review the installation page [here](https://www.Viagruntsup.com/docs/installation/source).

 ## Contributing to Viagrunts